employee benefits compliance checkup

 Other Compliance Benefit Laws

-Genetic Information Nondiscrimination Act (GINA) (All employers)
+Genetic Information Nondiscrimination Act (GINA)

 GINA prohibits health plans and health insurance issuers from discriminating based on genetic information.
 GINA generally prohibits group health plans and health insurance issuers from:

-• Adjusting group premium or contribution amounts based on genetic information;
+• Adjusting group premium or contribution amounts based on genetic information

-• Collecting genetic information, either for underwriting purposes or before or in connection with enrollment.
+• Collecting genetic information, either for underwriting purposes or before or in connection with enrollment

-• Family and Medical Leave Act (FMLA) (50+ size groups)
+Family and Medical Leave Act (FMLA)

-The FMLA provides eligible employees with job-protected leave for specific family and medical reasons or military exigency situations.
-An employer must maintain group health coverage during the FMLA leave at the level and under the conditions that coverage would have provided if the employee had not taken leave.
+An employer with 50 or more covered employees must maintain group health coverage during the FMLA leave at the level and under the conditions that coverage is provided if the employee has not taken leave.

 The FMLA requires employers to provide the following notices/disclosures: